 Instructor: Mintrop

 Milestone 2: Mapping the Professional Knowledge Base: Read Less [-]

-EDUC 278D Milestone 4:Research Design and Methodology 3 Units
+EDUC 278D Research Design and Methodology 3 Units

-Terms offered: Spring 2016, Spring 2015, Fall 2014
+Terms offered: Fall 2022, Spring 2016, Spring 2015

 The fourth course in the LEEP milestone sequence moves students from the exploration of the professional knowledge base to the design of their dissertation study.
 The main course objective is the completion of milestone 2: the writing of a paper on the design and methodology of the dissertation study.
 Together with the first milestone paper (Exploring the Knowledge Base) and the third milestone paper (Dissertation Prospectus), this paper should qualify students to participate in the qualifying exam, the prerequisite for dissertation research.

-Milestone 4:Research Design and Methodology: Read More [+]
+Research Design and Methodology: Read More [+]

 Rules & Requirements

-Prerequisites: 278C.
-Good standing in LEEP
+Prerequisites: 278C

 Hours & Format

 Fall and/or spring: 15 weeks - 3 hours of lecture per week

 Additional Details

 Subject/Course Level: Education/Graduate

 Grading: Letter grade.

-Instructor: Mintrop

-Milestone 4:Research Design and Methodology: Read Less [-]
+Research Design and Methodology: Read Less [-]

 EDUC 279A Resource Management 1 3 Units

-Terms offered: Fall 2021, Fall 2011, Fall 2009
+Terms offered: Fall 2011, Fall 2009, Fall 2006

 This course examines effective financial management practices for school system leaders.
 Presenting strategies from both business and educational perspectives, we challenge conventional practices across California.
 Areas of force include maximizing resources, planning around existing constraints, and accomplishing educational objectives through the financial application.
 The underlying assumption of the course is that informed financial leadership advances equity in public school organizations.

 Resource Management 1: Read More [+]

 Rules & Requirements

 Prerequisites: Admission to LEAD EdD

 Repeat rules: Course may be repeated for credit with instructor consent.

 Hours & Format

 Fall and/or spring: 15 weeks - 3 hours of lecture per week

 Summer: 8 weeks - 6 hours of lecture per week

 Additional Details

 Subject/Course Level: Education/Graduate

 Grading: Letter grade.